 As the student struggles to bring their heels towards the floor, while pressing straight back from hands to feet more strain attacks the shoulders, back and achilles.

 On the other hand, When the arms stabilize in external rotation the stage is set for the back to begin to move towards extension.
 The Latissimus Dorsi, Trapezius, and Erector Spinae through the side seams of the body elevate upward towards the hips, awaking Intercostals.
 Hoisting upward towards the tailbone and reaching the apex of the pose to the sky.
 The journey continues as a lovely extension of the hamstrings gives way to begin releasing calves, Achilles, and eventually the heels ground into the earth.
 The gift of even greater lightness and an easeful lift off the shoulders, elbows, and wrist joints.

-We are then receiving the product of a wonderful pose that brings strength, flexibility, and awareness to the entire body internal and external with almost an effortless lightness.
+We are then receiving the product of a wonderful pose that brings strength, flexibility, and awareness to the entire body internally and externally with almost an effortless lightness of strength and extension

 By The Way, I have short Achilles.
 I squat every morning and have been for 30 years as a morning routine.
 My heels are never to the ground, but I am able with this emphasis to always get my heels down to the ground .